-The Reliable Multicast Transport (RMT) Working Group has produced a set of building blocks (BB) and protocol instantiation (PI) specifications for reliable multicast data transport.
-The two PIs defined within the scope of RMT: ALC [3][11] and NORM [7], as well as the FLUTE application [6] built on top of ALC, are "Content Delivery Protocols" (CDP) [15].
-In this document the term CDP will refer indifferently to either ALC or NORM, with their associated BBs.
+The Reliable Multicast Transport (RMT) Working Group has produced a set of building block (BB) and protocol instantiation (PI) specifications for reliable multicast data transport.
+Some present PIs defined within the scope of RMT include Asynchronous Layered Coding (ALC) [RFC5775], NACK-Oriented Reliable Multicast (NORM) [RFC5740], and the File Delivery over Unidirectional Transport (FLUTE) [I-D.ietf-rmt-flute-revised] application that is built on top of ALC.
+These can be considered "Content Delivery Protocols" (CDP) as described in [Neumann05].
+In this document, the term CDP will refer indifferently to either ALC or NORM, with their associated BBs.

-The use of these BBs and PIs raises new security risks.
+The use of these BBs and PIs raises some new security risks.
 For instance, these protocols share a novel set of Forward Error Correction (FEC) and congestion control building blocks that present some new capabilities for Internet transport, but may also pose some new security risks.
 Yet some security risks are not related to the particular BBs used by the PIs, but are more general.
 Reliable multicast transport sessions are expected to involve at least one sender and multiple receivers.
 Thus, the risk of and avenues to attack are implicitly greater than that of point-to-point (unicast) transport sessions.
 Also the nature of IP multicast can expose other coexistent network flows and services to risk if malicious users exploit it.
-The classic any-source multicast (ASM) model of multicast routing allows any host to join an IP multicast group and send traffic to that group.
+The classic Any-Source Multicast (ASM) [RFC1112] model of multicast routing allows any host to join an IP multicast group and send traffic to that group.
 This poses many potential security challenges.
-And, while the emerging source-specific multicast (SSM) model that allows only a single sender to send traffic to a group simplifies some challenges, there remain some specific issues.
+And, while the emerging Source-Specific Multicast (SSM) [RFC3569], [RFC4607] model that enables users to receive multicast data sent only from specified sender(s) simplifies some challenges, there are still specific issues.
 For instance, possible areas of attack include those against the control plane where malicious hosts join IP multicast groups to cause multicast traffic to be directed to parts of the network where it is not needed or desired.
-This can indirectly cause denial-of-service (DoS) to other network flows.
+This may indirectly cause denial-of-service (DoS) to other network flows.
 Also, attackers may transmit erroneous or corrupt messages to the group or employ strategies such as replay attack within the "data plane" of protocol operation.